-where the upper bound can be derived from the Tur\'an number of $C_4$ and the lower bound can be found in \cite{befrs} using probabilistic argument.
-F\"{u}redi \cite{furedi} showed (unpublished) that $r(C_4,K_{1,n})= n+\lceil n^{1/2} \rceil$, for infinitely many $n$.
+where the upper bound can be derived from the Tur\'an number of $C_4$ and the lower bound can be found in \cite{befrs} using probabilistic arguments.
+F\"{u}redi \cite{furedi} proved that $r(C_4,K_{1,n})= n+\lceil n^{1/2} \rceil$, for infinitely many $n$.